-Water Resources: This stands drain south into the Potomac River drainage system.
+Water Resources: Both stands drain into the South Prong of Lostland Run, within the Potomac River watershed.
 The proposed silvicultural treatments will be outside of all stream buffer areas.
 No heavy equipment will be permitted within the protective riparian buffers of any streams or associated wetlands per the requirements set forth in the State Forests Sustainable Forest Management Plan.

 Soil Resources: Underlying soil type is mapped as Gilpin channery silt loam, 0 to 10 percent slopes (GnB2).
 These soils are moderately deep and well drained.
 Equipment limitations range from slight to moderate with increasing slopes.
 The site has excellent productivity for woodland management, with a site index of 75-85 for upland oaks.
 The productivity of the site will be protected by minimizing the haul roads and skid trails as per the Department's Best Management Practices and rutting guidelines.
+Recreational Resources: No developed recreational resources are located within this stand.
+Hunting is the primary recreational pursuit occurring in this area.
+Recreational opportunities may be disrupted for the duration of the harvest activities and access to the site may be limited depending on the timing of the harvest operations.
+Management and Silvicultural Recommendations The overall structure of both stands is degrading with stems beginning to succumb to the crowded environs and fall out.
+Due to the poor form of the stands, thinning treatments would not be effective and would most likely result in large scale windthrow.
+Conifer regeneration is absent in the understory and the surrounding hardwood stands are encroaching on the increasing light gaps.
+Therefore, in order to maximize the value of the remaining trees, both stands will be clearcut with the hardwood inclusions serving as necessary retention.